19balazs86/PlayingWithWolverineMarten/README.md

 > Personal opinion:
 >
-> - Both Wolverine and Marten are more than awesome.
-I enjoy working with them.
-I can imagine Wolverine as a must have in most projects
+> - Both Wolverine and Marten are more than awesome, I enjoy working with them
 > - They looks easy to use, but they can become somewhat larger animals as you discover the itsy-bitsy details
 > - The documentation is very good and sufficient length to keep you occupied
 > - Unit and Integration tests are like a dream with Alba (also from 'Critter Stack' family)

-##### Resources - Wolwerine and MartenDB
+##### Resources - Wolwerine and Marten

 - [Wolverine as Mediator for Amazon SQS, Inbox and Outbox using Marten](https://youtu.be/YlG3bnJ7yCc) 📽*18m -* *Raw Coding*